pgbackrest/pgbackrest/CONTRIBUTING.md

 ## Adding an Option

 Options can be added to a command or multiple commands.
 Options can be configuration file only, command-line only or valid for both.
-Once an option is added, `config.auto.*`, `define.auto.*` and `parse.auto.*` files will automatically be generated by the build system.
+Once an option is successfully added, `config.auto.*`, `define.auto.*` and `parse.auto.*` files will automatically be generated by the build system.

 To add an option, two files need be to be modified: